anatawa12/AvatarOptimizer/.docs/content/docs/reference/trace-and-optimize/index.md

     Prevents removing end bones[^endbone] whose parent is not removed.
 - `Automatically Remove Zero Sized Polygons`
   Removes polygons whose area are zero.
+- `Optimize PhysBone Settings` Optimizes PhysBone settings for better performance.
+This performs the following optimizations.
+  - Unifies the PhysBone Colliders with the exactly same settings into one PhysBone Collider.
+  - Unchecks `Is Animated` if it's not necessary.

 Also, You can adjust optimization with the following settings
 - `MMD World Compatibility`